 Description: Sets the value of indicator for a specified meter.
-The meter must have value - value to set indictaor.
+The meter must have been previously created by the Meter Define command.
+Command: mv id value Arguments id - meter index value previously defined. value - value to set indictaor.
 Must be in the range of values as defined by the Meter Define command